 Traditional advisors can make changes to your financial plan if they can see it isn’t working for you.

 They might be able to find you a more suitable financial product, switching to low-cost funds that will provide better returns for lower costs.
 Or they might change the asset class you’re invested in to suit your risk preference.

 A robo-advisor cannot do this without you directly making changes to your preferences on the platform.

 Lack of access to other services

 Another downside to using a robo-advisor is that it will exclusively be an investment advisor, not offering any other form of advice.

 Meanwhile, a dedicated financial advisor will likely offer a comprehensive range of financial planning services.

-Whatever you want to achieve in your financial life, a traditional financial advisor will be able to help you with expert advice.
+Whatever you want to achieve in your financial life, a traditional advisor will be able to help you with expert advice.
 You’ll miss out on this service with a robo-advisor.

 Limited tax advice

 When you invest money, it’s possible that you may have to pay tax on any profits that you make.